Find Trade Colleges

 Grand Island, NE

-Central Community College ranked #6 on this year’s Most Popular Allied Health Professions Associate Degree Trade Schools in Nebraska list.
-Located in the city of Grand Island, Central Community College is a public school with a moderately-sized student population.
+With a ranking of #6, Central Community College did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
+Located in the small city of Grand Island, Central Community College is a public college with a medium-sized student population.

 About 75% of the students majoring in allied health at the school are women while 25% are male.

-Full Allied Health Professions at Central Community College Report
+Read full report on Allied Health Professions at Central Community College

 #8